 Jon Schreiber, D. C., director of the Breema Center and Breema Clinic in Oakland, California, has been teaching Breema in the U.S. and internationally since 1980.
 He has presented Breema at medical, psychology, bodywork, exercise, holistic health, and personal growth conferences.
 His numerous articles and books focus on the universal and practical philosophy of Breema.
 In his clinical practice, Dr. Schreiber uses Breema, Self-Breema, and the Nine Principles of Harmony to help patients discover...

 I am a Family Physician, and have been a Breema Practitioner and Instructor for over 15 years.
-I have found Breema's non-judgemental atmosphere to be invaluable in working with any health condition.
-I am consistently amazed at the effect of Breema bodywork, Self-Breema exercises, and Nine Principles of Harmony in increasing vitality, addressing acute concerns, and offering new templates for relating to body, mind and feelings.
-I began working as a practitioner at the Breema Clinic in 2002, and...
+I have found Breema's non-judgmental atmosphere to be invaluable in working with any health condition.
+I am consistently amazed at the effect of Breema bodywork, Self-Breema exercises, and Nine Principles of Harmony in increasing vitality, addressing acute concerns, and offering new templates for relating to body, mind, and feelings.
+I began working as a Practitioner at the Breema Clinic in 2002, and...